Ravi-Garg/Unsupervised_Depth_Estimation/README.md

 #Network Architecture

-Architecture of our networks closely follow standard Residual networks scheme.
-We have replaced resnet’s strided convolutions with 2x2 MAX pooling layers like VGG.
+Architecture of our networks closely follow Residual networks scheme.
+We start from [resnet 50 by 2](https://github.com/jay-mahadeokar/pynetbuilder/tree/master/models/imagenet) architecture and have replaced strided convolutions with 2x2 MAX pooling layers like VGG.
 The first 7x7 convolution with stride 2 is replaced with the 7x7 convolution with no stride and the max-pooled output at ½ resolution is passed through an extra 3x3 convolutional (128 features)->relu->2x2 pooling block.
 Rest of the network followes resnet50 with half the parameters every layer.

 For dense prediction we have followed the skip-connections as specified in FCN and our ECCV paper.
 We have introduced a learnable scale layer with weight decay 0.01 before every 1x1 convolution of FCN skip-connections which allows us to merge mid-level features more efficiently by: